The Quran does not simply repeat its prophets. It redistributes them.

 The principle

 Method.
 To test prophetic redistribution, one must compare recurring prophetic material across surahs and ask four questions: what is retained, what is omitted, what is re-weighted, and what architectural pressure in the surah makes that selection necessary?
-If the answer to the fourth question is precise, the redistribution is confirmed: the prophet is not repeated but structurally redeployed.
+If the answer to the fourth question is precise, the redistribution is strongly supported: the prophet is not merely repeated but structurally redeployed.

-Eight surahs, eight functions.
-In al-Hijr, it is moldable clay dignified by divine breath.
+Across the passages studied, Adam (peace be upon him) descends differently.
+In al-Hijr, it is moldable clay dignified by a breath from God.
 In Sad, it is the scene where the first armored self refuses to prostrate.
-Adam (peace be upon him) does not fall once: the Quran makes him descend differently each time, and each descent illuminates a different law of the human condition.
+Adam (peace be upon him) is not enclosed in one single fall scene: the Quran makes him descend differently across the passages, and each descent illuminates a different law of the human condition.

 ﴿فَإِذَا سَوَّيْتُهُ وَنَفَخْتُ فِيهِ مِن رُّوحِي فَقَعُوا لَهُ سَاجِدِينَ﴾